AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 ::

- # sort, tr, cut, see more grep examples below
+ # cat, sort, tr, cut, head, wc, grep examples
- man -t ls | lpr  # send man page to a default printer du -hs * | sort -h  # see what directories use the most space w -h | wc -l  # count a number of logged in users ls -1 | tr '\n' ' '   # replace new line with a comma history | grep -w 'command name'  # to list all matching commands
+ man -t ls | lpr  # send man page to a default printer du -hs * | sort -h  # see what directories use the most space w -h | wc -l  # count a number of logged in users cat win.txt | tr -d '\15\32' > unix.txt  # to remove all carriage returns and Ctrl-z characters from a Windows file history | grep -w 'command name'  # to list all matching commands ls -lA | cat -A   # print all non-printable characters as well ls -1t | head -1  # print the name of the newest file in the directory

 Redirects:
 - Like pipes, but send data to/from files instead of other processes.